yashkarandikar/ucsd-fitness/data/readme.txt

 -----------------------------
 This is the full data set dump.
 Number of lines : 1267340
-Number of workouts :
+Number of workouts : 10320194
 Size of .sql.gz file : 204 GB
-Size of .gz file created by sql_to_json_parser :
+Size of .gz file created by sql_to_json_parser : 31 GB

 endoMondo5000.sql.gz
 -------------------------